 FSSP: TLMs administered by priests of the Fraternity of St. Peter (FSSP).
 These are similar to TLMs administered by priests of the local diocese in that they are approved by the local bishop.
 Furthermore FSSP priests accept Vatican 2 and the New Mass or otherwise do not publicly criticize them.

 Independent: TLMs administered by priests that are validly ordained but do not operate under the control and/or approval of either the local diocese or its bishop.
 The Mass however is valid and their other sacraments (i.e. confessions, marriages) may be considered valid through supplied jurisdiction.
 These priests also accept Francis as the current Pope.
 In many cases these independent priests publicly reject Vatican 2 and the New Mass.
-Also please note that these priests do not say Mass using the 1962 Missal.
-Instead they use prior editions of the Missal.
-The reasoning of one of these priests for not using the 1962 Missal can be found here.
+Also, please note that some of these priests might not say Mass using the 1962 Missal.
+Instead they might use prior editions of the Missal.

 Archdiocese of Los Angeles

 1100 East Alhambra Road